instana/instana-php-opentracing/README.md

 This library is available on Packagist.
 You can include it in your composer.yml like this:

     "require": {
-        "instana/instana-php-opentracing": "^2.0"
+        "instana/instana-php-opentracing": "^2.0",
+        "opentracing/opentracing": "^1.0.0@beta",
     }

-Because OpenTracing v1.0.0 is still in beta, you will also need to set
+Because OpenTracing v1.0.0 is still in beta, you need to specify the version of this dependency.

-    "prefer-stable": true,
-    "minimum-stability": "beta",

 Otherwise, Composer will refuse to install the package.

 ## Example usage